How to Address Discrimination in Healthcare: Facility Guide

 Despite the existence of federal anti-discrimination laws, the problem of discrimination in healthcare continues to affect patients and staff.
 As a healthcare leader, attempting to combat discrimination within your organization may seem futile without a complex, multipronged strategy.
 Fortunately, meaningful change is achievable with simple, yet focused, solutions.

-For instance, in 2019, Black adults in the U.S. were 30% more likely to die from heart disease than their White counterparts.
+For instance, in 2019, Black adults in the United States were 30% more likely to die from heart disease than their white counterparts.
 However, researchers found that increasing Black doctors’ participation in the preventative care of Black males could reduce their cardiovascular mortality gap by 19%.
-The fact that 12.1% of the general population is Black, but only 5.7 % of U.S. doctors are Black demonstrates why diversity in healthcare is so important — in fact, it can save lives.
+The fact that 12.1% of the general population is Black, but only 5.7 % of U.S. doctors are Black demonstrates why diversity in healthcare is so important — not only can it reduce health disparities, it can save lives.

 If you’re a healthcare leader looking for support in fostering a safe, respectful, and inclusive environment, we’re here to help.
 In this guide, you’ll learn more about how discrimination impacts healthcare and strategies you can use to address it.